 December 10, 1864

 For now we do skirmish and picket duties and try to stay dry.
 Snow and ice are welcome since some days I woke with a sea of mud and water around me.
 Now the night is freezing but we are comfortable with our camp stove and a board to sleep on.
-Now that we are all here there is time to see who is not.
+Now that we are quiet there is time to see who is not with us.
 Abraham Walker is not and I hope his family has heard of him.
 Tell Ben Underwood’s wife that he is fine and only slightly wounded but cannot write her yet.
 She may have heard but who knows what she was told.

 *General George Thomas, overall commander of the Union Army of the Cumberland and roommate of William Sherman at West Point, waited for reinforcements and weather to improve – General Grant felt he was stalling and even sent a replacement.
 However, Thomas was soon able to implement his plans.

-Back in Franklin in pursuit of Hood……weather cleared and on the 15th we moved into position on the far right flank part of John Mehringer’s Brigade*.
+Back in near Franklin in pursuit of Hood……the weather cleared and on the 15th we moved into position on the far right flank, part of John Mehringer’s Brigade*.
 We were positioned in support in front of the Indiana 15th Battery and their cannon blew my hat off many times later that day.
 It was afternoon and Thomas began his plan.
 The fighting that day moved Hood back one mile to Shy’s Hill on our side.
 The hill was directly was in front of us.
-The 16th we were in our rifle pits most of the day and late afternoon we engaged rebel troops and took much fire losing a few men.
+On the 16th we were in our rifle pits most of the day and late afternoon we engaged rebel troops and took much fire losing a few men.
 Hoge said we behaved gallantly.
 By dark the enemy was fleeing south filling the roads.
 Later, on the 19th, while chasing Hood south details were sent to Franklin to attend to our dead and wounded.

-*Ed Note; With them in the 3rd were the 91st and 123rd Indiana and the 50th Ohio.
+*Ed Note; With the 183rd’s brigade at Nashville were the 91st and 123rd Indiana and the 50th Ohio.
 The 50th had been in the worst of the battle at Franklin stationed on Columbia Pike.
 Unless they were reinforced by new recruits or transfers they were down to 112 men at Nashville.

 January, 1, 1864

 When I last wrote we were hoping to confront the enemy one last time.
-That we did on Dec 15 and the following day.
+That was done on Dec.
+15 and the following day.
 We routed Hood’s Army back to Alabama they tell us.
-Our boys pursued him south through Franklin and finally stopped back in Columbia at Rutherford Creek.
+We helped pursued him south through Franklin and finally stopped back in Columbia at Rutherford Creek.
 I saw the same place back in November when the train brought us down.
 It was a kinder sight this time.
-One of my fellows at the works in Franklin, Frank Haver was captured in the early rebel rush.
+One of my fellows at the works in Franklin, Frank Haver ,was captured in the early rebel rush.
 He was rescued here as Hood fled and he back is here with us.
 What good luck his has been.

 Other than the two days of fighting at Nashville we are now only in support and if Hood is in Alabama then it is done.
 We did lose a few men the second of those days but I am fine other than the still ringing in my ears of the cannon behind us.
 It was that close.
 We do hear that we are leaving this place soon maybe tomorrow.
 I will write from the road to tell you where to mail your letters…………….